pyramidi0n/abnf-match/README.md

 ABNF Match provides a domain specific language to quickly create pattern matchers that mirror the logic described in IETF RFCs.

+Note that this is alpha quality software, and its interface is still being developed.

 The library contains a complete implementation of the operators described in [RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234) (Augmented BNF for Syntax Specifications: ABNF).
 A few macros govern the composition of these operators into the domain specific language.